Katherine Wyers

 About Me

 I take a critical, intersectional perspective on research.
 I believe that research should be conducted with a view to making a positive change, and that is extremely important when it concerns people’s wellbeing and access to healthcare.
-Information systems have a lot of influence on who gets access to which treatment, and it’s important that we understand how they shape health equity.
+Information systems have a lot of influence on who gets access to which treatment, and it’s important that we understand how they shape social equity.

 Publications